scarhand/devise-jwt-cookie/README.md

 If a secure cookie should be set, this means the cookie must be sent over a secure connection.
 Defaults to true.

+#### same_site

+The SameSite value of the cookie.
+This can be one of 'None', 'Lax' or 'Strict'.
+When the value is set to 'None', the secure flag *must* be set to true.
+If no value is provided, most browsers will assume 'Lax' as the default value.